-Earlier this year, the National Institute on Drug Abuse hosted its annual Chat Day – an event where teens ask any drug-related question they want and get answers from scientists.
+Every year, the National Institute on Drug Abuse hosted its annual Chat Day – an event where teens ask any drug-related question they want and get answers from scientists.

 During last year's event, teens from schools across the nation asked questions about lean, krokodil, inhalants and much more.

 Check out a few interesting questions and answers below.
 And mark your calendars for the next chat day: April 1, 2020!

 Are bath salts made in a bathtub?